paveljurca/notes/druhych-myslenky.md

 .

-> Never argue with an idiot.
-They will only
-> bring you down to their level - and beat you with experience.
-> *Mark Twain*

-.

 > Kdo chvíli stál, již stojí opodál.
 > Den žádný dvakráte se nenarodí, čin dvakrát neuzraje.
 > *Jan Neruda, Zpěvy páteční*